lenewsad/IntuneEDU/IntuneEDU/what-are-reports.md

   ![The application inventory report screen, showing a list of apps under Intune for Education management.](./media/reports-002-app-inventory.png)

-  You can also select the type of app (web app, Win32 app, Microsoft Store app) to only show information about that specific kind of app.
+  You can also select the type of app (web app, Desktop app, Microsoft Store app) to only show information about that specific kind of app.

 ## Download reports